Art by Shoaib Pasha.

 Fe = The electric force being felt by the charge at the particular point being measured.

-Definition: An Electric Field is the field in space surrounding a charged object, in which the object's electric force has strength.
-Technically, this means that the electric field is the "amount of electric force per charge at a point in space", the ratio between the electric force of the charge and the magnitude of the charge itself.
+Technically, the given equation dictates that the electric field is the "amount of electric force per charge at a point in space", the ratio between the electric force of the charge and the magnitude of the charge itself.
 All charge creates an electric field in relation to its electric force.

 The reason an exact magnitude value can be determined for an electric field (an inherently emanating and changing entity), as is done in the given equation, is because the magnitude being found is that of the strength of electric field at a particular point, denoted by the electric force experienced by the charge placed at that point.

+# P. Rule .
 The magnitude of the electric field will decrease as the test charge gets farther from the point charge, as a result of the Law of Electric Force (since the denominator distance value increases and all).
-The entire Law of Electric Force equation can be substituted into the Electric Field equation, enabling one to simplify things considerably if the circumstances allow.
+The electric field surrounding (and caused by) a point charge is constant at a constant radius from the point charge.

-# A. Rule .
+# P. Rule .
 Electric Field Lines:

 2. The # of electric field lines per unit area is proportional to the electric field strength.
 Therefore, a higher density of electric field lines means a higher electric field strength.